 Skill Two: “Down”

 Teaching your dog to lie down is another fantastic skill in life but also around children.
-It’s a great way to include them in your daily activities, by giving them something to do.
+It’s a great way to include them in your daily activities, by giving them something to do but it is also a great way to teach them to settle.
 For example, when you are changing your child’s nappy, you can call your dog in with you and ask them for a “down”.
 Give them a yummy treat when they do it.
 Another great time to use this is during tummy time.
 Babies do a lot of tummy time in those early few months of life, so teaching your dog to do a “down” with you in between dog and and baby of course, will be a really nice way to include your dog and then even be able to give him a nice pat when he does it.

 Here’s how to teach it: